Dollar shines, U.S. yields surge on upbeat U.S. data

 The GDP data increased expectations that the Fed is moving closer to an interest rate hike that many expect will occur next year if the economy continues to gain momentum.

-The 10-year U.S. debt yield jumped to as high as 2.569 percent, posting its biggest daily rise since November.
-It last stood at 2.55 percent.
+The 10-year U.S. debt yield jumped to as high as 2.569 percent, posting its biggest daily rise since November and last stood at 2.55 percent.

 Two- and three-year note yields rose to their highest in three years.

-The U.S. dollar index rose above two of its recent peaks - one hit in January and the other in November - to its highest level in almost 11 months.
+The U.S. dollar index rose above two of its recent peaks -- one hit in January and the other in November -- to hit its highest level in almost 11 months.
 The index rose to as high as 81.545 on Wednesday and last stood at 81.387, having risen 2.0 percent this month.

 RISK OF DEFLATION

-As widely expected, the U.S. Federal Reserve cut its monthly asset purchases to $25 billion from $35 billion, leaving it on course to end the programme this autumn.]
+As widely expected, the U.S. Federal Reserve cut its monthly asset purchases to $25 billion from $35 billion, leaving it on course to end the program this autumn.

-While the Fed also reiterated its concerns over slack in the labour market, it upgraded its assessment of the U.S. economy and expressed some comfort that inflation was moving toward its target.
+While the Fed also reiterated its concerns over slack in the labor market, it upgraded its assessment of the U.S. economy and expressed some comfort that inflation was moving up toward its target.

-That stood in contrast with the euro zone, where data showed on Wednesday Spanish consumer prices fell 0.3 percent in July, faster than an expected 0.1 percent fall, keeping pressure on the European Central Bank to adopt full-scale quantitative easing.
+That stood in contrast with the euro zone, where data showed on Wednesday Spanish consumer prices fell 0.3 percent in July, faster than an expected 0.1 percent fall, keeping pressure on the ECB to adopt full-scale quantitative easing.

-As signs of disinflation mounted, euro zone bond yields kept falling, with Italian and Spanish 10-year debt yields both hitting record lows of 2.625 percent and 2.451 percent respectively.
+As signs of disinflation mounted, euro zone bond yields kept falling, with Italian and Spanish 10-year debt yield both hitting record low of 2.625 percent and 2.451 percent respectively.

-In addition, there are concerns that the euro zone economy may be hit by a loss of trade with Russia after the European Union and the United States imposed further economic sanctions on Moscow.
+In addition, there are concerns that the euro zone economy might by hit by a loss of trade with Russia after the European Union and the United States imposed further economic sanctions on Moscow.

-Elsewhere, Argentine looked set to default on its debt within hours after it failed to strike a deal with holdout creditors.
+Elsewhere, Argentine looked set to face its second default in more than 12 years after it failed to strike a deal with holdout creditors.

 But the broader global impact of any default is likely to be limited because Argentina has been effectively shut out of financial markets since its devastating debt default in 2002.